Hrjyot/Github_Portfoio/README.md

-This repository serves as a showcase for my cybersecurity projects, experiments, and learnings.
+This repository serves as a showcase for my cybersecurity projects, experiments, and learning.
 Whether you're a fellow cybersecurity enthusiast, a potential employer, or just curious about digital security, I invite you to explore, learn, and contribute.